Imperfect memory is the cause of much nostalgia, and one thing that brings this home is the movies.

 Now that many old films are available in a number of digital formats, it’s relatively easy to get hold of them to watch on DVD player or, more commonly, via online streaming.
 Films you remember having thoroughly enjoyed “back in the 70s” or whenever, turn out to be quite dull, or even ridiculous.
 Few films actually stand the test of time.

 Mexicans love going to the movies

-Movie-going in Mexico is as popular as ever, despite the country being among those where there is the most video piracy.
+Movie-going in Mexico, along with live events, is as popular as ever, despite the country being among those where there is the most video piracy.
 Big box-office movies bring hoards to the theaters, and decent seats at the most convenient times are hard to come by for the first week or so after their release.

 Like most of the films, most of the popular cinemas built in the middle of the 20th century have also been unable to stand the test of time.
-The multiplex cinema — with six or a dozen halls seating several hundred spectators — has replaced the grand theaters built to hold several thousand people.
+The multiplex cinema —with six or a dozen halls seating several hundred spectators— has replaced the grand theaters built to host several thousand people.

-There are a handful of cinema brands in Mexico, although Cinemex and Cinepolis dominate the market with their extensive network of theater chains situated across the country.
 Choosing where to go to see a film is now a combination of brand plus location.
-Many of the modern-day movie theaters are also located inside modern shopping malls, which emulates the popular and successful U.S. model.
+Many of the modern-day movie theaters are also located inside modern shopping malls, which emulates the popular and successful US model.

 It wasn’t always so.

 In decades past, Mexico City’s movie theaters were known by their name, and several were veritable landmarks—Cine Pedro Armendariz at Churubusco, Cine Manacar on Insurgentes, Cine Latino, Cine Diana, and El Roble on Reforma.

 Moviegoers could choose a film and find out where it was playing, or choose a cinema they liked and find out what was on there.
 Quality and comfort varied considerably from one movie theater to another.